~ BUSH TOMATO Seed ~

 seem like a good idea!
 Thank you! "

-The red fruit are round and about the size of golf balls, with a pretty good flavour.
+Outdoors, the round red fruit are about 2 inches across, but if you grow it under cover, they are much bigger, up to 4 inches!
+In eitehr case they have a good flavour.
 We don't think any tomato is truly and completely blight-proof, so this is not a 'magic bullet' , but it is really worth a try!

 Developed by Jim Myers and James Baggett, for cool areas, it will set fruit without pollination and so often fruits well even when the spring temperatures are very low.